PacktPublishing/Building-Modern-Data-Applications-Using-the-Databricks-Lakehouse/chapter07/README.md

 Furthermore, you will need to download and execute the accompanying notebook samples:

 - `01-Lineage Data Generator.py` - Data generator notebook that creates several tables used to explore the Lineage Graphing capabilities of the Catalog Explorer.
+- `02-Working with the Databricks Lineage REST API.py` - Sample notebook that contains sample requests to the Lineage Tracking REST API.
 - `Predicting Carbon Footprint.py` - Sample DLT pipeline notebook that ingest commercial airline flight data from `/databricks-datasets` directory.
-- `Working with the Databricks Lineage API.py` - Sample notebook that contains sample requests to the Lineage Tracking REST API.

 ### Technical requirements
 To follow along in this chapter, you will need to have Databricks workspace permissions to create and start an all-purpose cluster so that you can execute all of the accompanying notebook cells.
 It's recommended to have Unity Catalog permissions to create and use Catalogs, Schemas, and Tables.